elizabethdaly/pands-project/README.md

 ### Summary statistics for each species <a name="statsperspecies"></a>

 I used this script to investigate the basic properties of the data set on a per species basis.
-I use **Pandas** .loc() to select groups of rows and columns based on labels.
+I use **Pandas .loc()** to select groups of rows and columns based on labels.
 For example, all rows with the label "Name = Iris-setosa" are extracted from the master data set and read into a new DataFrame of size (50,5): 50 rows (observations) and 5 columns (variables) with labels SepalLength etc as above.
 The summary statistics of each species are then found and are displayed below.
 It is also possible to investigate some statistical properties of the data set without breaking it into seperate DataFrames for each species.
-This is done using **Pandas** groupby to select sampes based on (species) Name.
-Some of the Python commamds used here include:
+This is done using **Pandas groupby** to select sampes based on (species) Name.
+Some of the Python commamds used in this script  include:
 * setosa = data.loc[data['Name'] == "Iris-setosa"] to select a subset of data based on class.
 * setosa_summary.loc[['mean', 'std', '50%']].plot.bar() to select part of a DataFrame for plotting.
 * data.groupby('Name')['SepalLength', 'SepalWidth', 'PetalLength', 'PetalWidth'].mean() to calculate the mean of each variable grouped by Name = species.